How Startups Use

 Startups benefit in several ways: Venture debt reduces the average cost of the capital to fund operations when a company is scaling quickly or burning cash.
 It also provides flexibility, since venture debt can be used as a cash cushion against operational glitches, hiccups in fundraising and unforeseen capital needs.

-* Based on NVCA Data
+* Based on PitchBook and NVCA data

 VENTURE DEBT vs. EQUITY